BenjaminShinar/Books-Resources/CppNow2021/Interfaces.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore O'Dwyer Theophil conio Revzin swappable ssize Niebloids Hollman Niebler Sutter Clow libstdc -->
+// cSpell:ignore Niebloids Hollman Niebler libnv Hyrum -->

 [Main](README.md)

 Interfaces